php-fig/fig-standards/proposed/http-client/http-client.md

 ### Client

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
 Under the hood, the HTTP client MAY modify the request received from the user and/or the response received from the server.
 In this case, the request and the response MUST be consistent between the body and headers.
-For example, a server may return a gzip encoded body and the client may decides to decode the body.
-If the client decodes the body, the client MUST also remove the Content-Encoding header and adjust the Content-Length header.
+For example, a server may return a gzip-encoded body and the client may decide to decode the body.
+If the client decodes the body, the client MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

 ### Exceptions